RukayatAde/python_challenge-w3-/README.md

-I'm resubmitting because i had problem with the first submitted one.
+I'm resubmitting because i had problem with the first submitted one please.